yanamal/dog-bed/index.md

 <img src="assets/images/cushions/head/PXL_20240208_202551154.jpg" height="300"/>

-Go all the way around and sew together (but leave some of the seam open so we can turn it inside out and stuff it!).
-It may actually be helpful to pin and sew one quarter at a time, instead of trying to sew the whole thing together.
+Pin all the way around and sew together (but leave some of the seam open so we can turn it inside out and stuff it!).
+It may actually be easier to pin and sew one quarter at a time, instead of trying to pin the whole sphere shape together at once.

 <img src="assets/images/cushions/head/PXL_20240208_214007773.jpg" height="400"/>